Sunday, 29 March 2020

 Passion Sunday is the fifth and penultimate Sunday in Lent.
 It is a semi-double Sunday of the first class and its liturgical colour is violet.

 At Vespers, yesterday morning, the antiphons and psalms were those of Saturday, the chapter was proper to Passion Sunday.
 The Office hymn was Vexilla regis.
 This hymn is sung at Vespers throughout Passiontide and at the Mass of the Pre-Sanctified on Good Friday morning.
 The antiphon on the Magnificat and collect were proper to the Sunday.
-At Compline the Lesser Doxology was omitted from the short responsory.
-The Dominical preces were sung.
+At Compline the Lesser Doxology was omitted from the short responsory as noted and the Dominical preces were sung.